 Since the start of the COVID-19 pandemic all over the globe, there has been a massive shift towards online classes.
 As countries are enforcing quarantine and social distancing measures, educational institutions have been greatly impacted as well.
 Schools can serve as hotspots for infection and the spread of the virus if proper social distancing measures are not taken.
 With that in mind, measures have been taken to greatly shift learning online, relying on the strength of technology to help educational institutions continue delivering high quality lessons that were only previously conducted offline in physical classrooms.

 To continue with the expected standards of teaching, educational institutions have modified their blended learning styles of teaching, replacing face to face interactions (for now at least), with video conferences.
 The Ministry of Education (MOE) has allowed schools to hold lectures and tutorials using the video conferencing platform Zoom, with enhanced security settings in place.
 With this blend of online work and face to face lessons via video conferencing platforms, students are able to continue their education without fear of a vast drop in educational quality.
 If they are confused or need clarification on a certain topic, they can easily raise it up during the video conferencing session, whether it be on Zoom, Webex or Google hangouts.
 For university students who planned on going for exchange in other countries during the summer or winter breaks, the pandemic might have cancelled those plans.
 With teleconferencing, you can still attend classes from overseas universities to complete a semester online.
-Teleconferencing is a good alternative to physical schools in that aspect, as it helps to bridge the level and quality of education that one can obtain in times of uncertainty and danger.
+With teleconferencing as a good alternative school, it helps to bridge the level and quality of education that one can obtain in times of uncertainty and danger.

 3. Portable schools that utilise technology for less developed communities